thongish/2420-Assignment-1/README.md

 ---

 But you can make this easier by creating an SSH configuration file and entering your droplet's information into it.

-Run this command to create your own SSH configuration file:
+Exit your new droplet by typing the command `exit`, then run this command to create your own SSH configuration file:
 ```
 nvim ~/.ssh/config
 ```